 Clearly, you can't drive the day of your bunion surgery.
 (Or any surgery, for that matter.)
 But what happens in the days and weeks that follow?
 The answer depends on the foot that was operated on, and the nature of your surgery.

 Can you Drive the Week After Bunion Surgery?

-After the day of your bunion surgery, driving depends on a number of factors.
-If your left foot was operated on, and you drive an automatic vehicle, then driving is not a problem.
-If bunion surgery was done on your right foot, or if your car has a clutch, then there is a safety issue.
+After the day of your bunion surgery, driving depends on several different factors.
+For most patients, if I operated on your left foot, and you drive an automatic vehicle, then driving is not a problem.
+(As long as you aren't in pain, and you feel like you're alert and safe to drive.)
+But if you had bunion surgery on your right foot, or if your car has a clutch, then there is a safety issue.